CURRENT PEACE CRANES EXHIBITIONS AND EVENTS

 INTERVIEW Tune into Peter Kennard’s interview with Janice Forsyth discussing CODE RED on BBC Radio Scotland on 25 October 2021 Starts at 2.01.10 into the programme here

-We are delighted to present CODE RED – a print installation by one of Britain’s foremost political artists Peter Kennard who inaugurated our Peace Cranes exhibition on 6 August 2021 in conversation with Kate Hudson, historian and General Secretary of the Campaign for Nuclear Disarmament
+Peace & Justice (Scotland) is delighted to present CODE RED – a print installation by one of Britain’s foremost political artists Peter Kennard who inaugurated our Peace Cranes exhibition on 6 August 2021 in conversation with Kate Hudson, historian and General Secretary of the Campaign for Nuclear Disarmament which you can watch again here:

 We’re living in a time of absolute emergency.
 We’re tottering through the rubble of the rampant free market.
 It’s a time in which images can open up a critical space that can jolt assumptions and break through denial.
 The poet Shelley wrote that ‘we must imagine what we know’.
 By picturing the result of extracting wealth out of the ground by every means possible I’m trying to picture what we know will happen if we don’t stop this plunder. – Peter Kennard